slowproj/slowdash/docs/QuickTour.md

 ```
 Details of the script is described in the [Controls](ControlsScript.html) section.
 For now just copy-and-past the script and use it to generate some test-data.

-If the SlowPy Python package is installed in venv (standard installation), activate it either by:
+If you installed SlowPy in a virtual environment (the standard installation method), activate it using either:
 ```console
 $ slowdash-activate-venv
 ```
-or (if `slowdash-bashrc` is not `source`d)
+or (if `slowdash-bashrc` hasn't been sourced):
 ```console
 $ source PATH/TO/SLOWDASH/venv/bin/activate
 ```

-Running this script will create a SQLite database file and fill it with dummy time-series data every second.
+Running this script will create a SQLite database file and populate it with simulated time-series data every second:
 ```console
 $ python3 generate-testdata.py
 ```

-Stop the script by <kbd>ctrl</kbd>-<kbd>C</kbd> after a minute and look at the created file:
+After letting it run for about a minute, stop the script using <kbd>Ctrl</kbd>+<kbd>C</kbd> and examine the created files:
 ```console
 $ ls -l
 -rw-r--r-- 1 sanshiro sanshiro 24576 Apr 11 16:52 QuickTourTestData.db
 -rwxr-xr-x 1 sanshiro sanshiro  3562 Apr 11 16:51 generate-testdata.py
 ```

-The contents can be viewed with the SQLite command-line program, `sqlite3`.
-If this program is not available on your system, just skip this step; you will see the contents with Slow-Dash in the next step.
+You can inspect the database contents using the SQLite command-line program, `sqlite3`.
+If this program isn't available on your system, you can skip this step and view the data through Slow-Dash in the next section.
 ```console
 $ sqlite3 QuickTourTestData.db
 SQLite version 3.31.1 2020-01-27 19:55:54